larryknaebelobsidian/kingdom/Proposition 104. The Christian Church is not denoted by the predicted Kingdom of the Prophets..md

 tags:
   - toc
 ---
+# Proposition 104.
+The Christian Church is not denoted by the predicted Kingdom of the Prophets.

 >Obs.
 1. Taking the establishment of the Kingdom for granted, and overlooking the postponement, has led to a wholesale appropriation by the church of predictions relating exclusively to the Kingdom still future.

 >the church cannot be meant by the Kingdom, for the prophecy locates the appearance of the Ancient of Days and the bestowment of the Kingdom after the horns have appeared.